Il contenuto di questa pagina richiede una nuova versione di Adobe Flash Player.

 market guadeloupe

-Besides pineapple, coconut and banana (you remember that there are many kinds, bananas and dessert bananas), on the stalls of the market you will find every season limes (citron verts) and citrus, passion fruit (maracudja, excellent as sorbet), mangoes, goyave, Corossol ...
+Besides pineapple, coconut and banana, (As mentioned of which there is a selection of various kinds falling in 2 categories green cooking bananas and dessert bananas), on the market stalls, depending on the season, limes (citron verts) and other citrus fruit, passion fruit (maracudja, excellent as sorbet), mangoes, goyave, corossol and plenty more.